 New youth detention centre in Woodford

-The Queensland Government is committed to keeping our community safe and supporting victims, actively tackling the complex causes of youth crime and targeting serious repeat offenders.
+The Queensland Government is committed to keeping our community safe and supporting victims, actively tackling the complex causes of youth crime and focusing on reducing repeated offending through education, skill-building, and community reintegration.

-To create safer communities, and target serious repeat offenders, we are increasing youth detention centre capacity by building a new youth detention centre in Woodford.
-Stage 1 of the facility is currently expected to be constructed in Quarter 1, 2027.
+To create safer communities and address the underlying causes of youths becoming serious repeat offenders, we are employing a range of strategies, including increasing youth detention centre capacity.
+As part of this approach, a new youth detention centre is being built in Woodford.
+Stage 1 of the facility is currently expected to be constructed in Quarter 3, 2027.

 Located in Woodford, Moreton Bay, the centre is well-connected to Brisbane and surrounding areas.
-It has easy access to major highways, and public transport options.
+It has easy access to major highways.
 This makes it convenient for:

 - transport to and from the centre